biowdl/wdl-aid/docs/index.rst

 Welcome to WDL-AID's documentation!
 ===================================

-Generate documentation for the inputs of WDL_ workflows, based on the parameter_meta_ information defined in the WDL file.
+Generate documentation for the inputs and outputs of WDL_ workflows, based on the parameter_meta_ information defined in the WDL file.

 WLD-AID is developed by the Sequencing Analysis Support Core at the `Leiden University Medical Center <https://www.lumc.nl/>`_.